lynn0702/Torchlite/torchlite.md

 ### How to Play *TorchLite*

 This section remixes the player-facing rules from *Cortex Lite*.
-You can grab that complete game for free at <http://lite.xine.ink>.
+You can grab that complete game for free on [itch.io](http://lite.xine.ink).
 If you want to jump to the fancy new *TorchLite* stuff, that’s in [Fantastic Adventurers](#fantastic-adventurers).

 #### PCs & GM